aobasuyi/stock_analysis/README.md

 | ![Original_2018](Module%202_Resources/VBA_Original_2018.png)*  | !*![Refactored_2018](Module%202_Resources/VBA_Challenge_2018%20.png)*  |

 ## Summary
-**Advantages and disadvantages of refactoring code in general:** <br />
+**Pros and Cons of refactoring code in general:** <br />
 Refactoring is a key part of the coding process to make a code more efficient.
 It does not add new features or functionalities.
-Refactoring may involve taking fewer steps or improving the logic of the code to make it easier for future users to read.
-Some advantages include refactored codes are less complex and are easier to understand or read.
-Refactoring takes make codes more by taking fewer steps thereby using less memory.
+Refactoring may involve taking fewer steps or it may involve improving the logic of the code to make it easier for users to read.
+Some advantages include that codes are easier to read and understand.
+Codes are also less complex or may take fewer steps thereby using less memory.
 However, refactoring is time consuming and can introduce bugs.
-The cost of refactoring therefore can be higher than rewriting the code from scratch.<br /><br />
+The cost of refactoring therefore, can be higher than rewriting the code from scratch.<br /><br />
-**Advantages and disadvantages of the original and refactored VBA script:**<br />
+**Pros and Cons of the original and refactored VBA script:**<br />
-After refactoring, the VBA codes were less complex and easier to read because it did not used nested “For” loops.
-The execution time for the refactored codes reduced significantly which could lead to cost savings in real life situations.
-However, refactoring the original VBA scripts introduced bugs to the codes.
+The refactored VBA script for this project was less complex and easier to read because it did not use nested ***For*** loops.
+The execution time for the refactored script reduced significantly which could lead to cost savings in real life situations.
+However, refactoring the original VBA script introduced bugs to the codes.
 It was time consuming to debug the code using ***Toggle Breakpoints*** to track each line of code to fix the bugs.